r160v/flight_predictor/README.md

 helm install mongodb-dev bitnami/mongodb --set auth.enabled=false
 ```
 - Deploy Spark

-The MakePrediction.scala file has been modified to take into account the DNS names of MongoDB and Kafka in the Kubernetes cluster.
-There is a "Spark" folder in "scenario_4", where a new flight_prediction_2.12-0.1.jar as been compiled and packaged.
-After doing this, it's necessary to create a new image using the provided Dockerfile.
-The files spark-deployment.yaml and spark-service.yaml are provided in "scenario_4" to create the components necessary for Spark.
+The files spark-deployment.yaml and spark-service.yaml are provided in "scenario_3" to create the components necessary for Spark.
+It's important to note the environment variable configuration.

 To deploy Spark:
 ```
 kubectl apply -f spark-deployment.yaml